THUNDER: Tile-level Histopathology image UNDERstanding benchmark: Benchmarking foundation models for tile-level digital pathology

 \myparagraph{Uncertainty estimation and robustness} Lastly, in addition to downstream performance, we are also interested in building robust and reliable predictors based on foundation models.
 We thus evaluate how well-calibrated linear probes trained on pre-trained features are and how such foundation models are robust to adversarial attacks in image space.
-We consider standard calibration metrics, i.e., \textit{ECE}, \textit{MCE}, \textit{ACE}, \textit{TACE}~\cite{guo2017calibration, nixon2019measuring}, and assess the robustness to adversarial attacks by measuring the performance drop on the test set between the original and adversarially perturbed images.
+We consider standard calibration metrics, i.e., \textit{Expected Calibration Error (ECE)}, \textit{Maximum Calibration Error (MCE)}, \textit{Adaptive Calibration Error (ACE)}, \textit{Threshold Adaptive Calibration Error (TACE)}~\cite{guo2017calibration, nixon2019measuring}, and assess the robustness to adversarial attacks by measuring the performance drop on the test set between the original and adversarially perturbed images.

 \textbf{(i) Calibration} is an important property of neural models~\cite{guo2017calibration, nixon2019measuring}.
 In any downstream task, but even more in sensitive contexts such as medical imaging, providing an accurate estimation of the prediction uncertainty is important.
-We thus compare the calibration of linear classifiers trained on top of embeddings from foundation models, to see whether different feature spaces lead to more or less calibrated classifiers. \textbf{(ii) Robustness to adversarial attacks} is a critical consideration before deploying foundation models in high-impact applications \cite{ghaffari2022adversarial}.
-To assess this, we evaluate the robustness of different backbones to additive adversarial noise in input images by applying the Projected Gradient Descent (PGD) attack \cite{madry2019deeplearningmodelsresistant} for different perturbation budget $\epsilon$.
+We thus compare the calibration of linear classifiers trained on top of embeddings from foundation models, to see whether different feature spaces lead to more or less calibrated classifiers. \textbf{(ii) Robustness to adversarial attacks} is a critical consideration before deploying foundation models in high-impact applications~\cite{foote2021now, ghaffari2022adversarial, irmakci2024tissue, thota2024demonstration, liu2025butterfly, malik2025hierarchical}.
+To assess this, we evaluate the robustness of different backbones to additive adversarial noise in input images by applying the Projected Gradient Descent (PGD) attack~\cite{madry2019deeplearningmodelsresistant} for different perturbation budget $\epsilon$.

 \tabcolsep{4.5pt}